William2897/excel-data-consolidator/README.md

 5. Mapped source data is appended to the target data
 6. The combined data is saved back to the target file
 7. Operation statistics are displayed

-## License
-This project is provided for internal use by MAGNA Internship.